Design System

 Designer graph with new branding

 1c.
-Graph with new branding
+Graph with new Solace branding

 Application creation form before UX